Skip to content

 • Your email, beyond what you typed at activation.
 (For GenAI / Frigate+ integrations you’d configure with your own API keys, those calls go directly from the Mac to the chosen provider — see the Frigate GenAI docs.)

-There is no Sentry, no Mixpanel, no DataDog, no third-party SDK of any kind.
+There is no Sentry, no Mixpanel, no DataDog, no third-party analytics SDK of any kind in the app.

 Set FREGATA_TELEMETRY_DISABLED=1 in Settings → Environment Variables in the menu-bar tray.
 Restart Frigate.

-You can verify by tailing the Frigate log on the next heartbeat (roughly six hours later) — the log line says heartbeat sent (telemetry: off).
+You can verify by tailing the Frigate log on the next heartbeat (a few minutes after startup and roughly every six hours later) — the log line says heartbeat sent (telemetry: off).
 The off confirms the env var was picked up.

 You can’t, while staying activated.
 The heartbeat is also the license-validity check; turning it off would strand the app in a permanent grace state, which is precisely the failure mode the grace was designed for.